-If you experience pain or swelling in your scrotum, especially if the pain occurs suddenly, see your doctor right away.
+If you have pain or swelling in your scrotum, especially if the pain occurs suddenly, see your doctor right away.

-A number of conditions can cause testicle pain, and some of the conditions require immediate treatment.
-One such condition involves twisting of the spermatic cord (testicular torsion), which may cause pain similar to that caused by orchitis.
+A number of conditions can cause testicle pain, and some require immediate treatment.
+One such condition involves twisting of the spermatic cord (testicular torsion), which might cause pain similar to that caused by orchitis.
 Your doctor can perform tests to determine which condition is causing your pain.

 Orchitis can be caused by a bacterial or viral infection.
-Sometimes a cause of orchitis can't be determined (idiopathic orchitis).
+Sometimes a cause of orchitis can't be determined.

-Most often, bacterial orchitis is the result of epididymitis.
+Most often, bacterial orchitis is associated with or the result of epididymitis.
 Epididymitis usually is caused by an infection of the urethra or bladder that spreads to the epididymis.

-Viral orchitis is usually caused by the mumps virus.
-About one-third of males who contract the mumps after puberty develop orchitis, usually four to seven days after onset of the mumps.
+The mumps virus usually causes viral orchitis.
+Nearly one-third of males who contract the mumps after puberty develop orchitis, usually four to seven days after onset of the mumps.